chartjs/Chart.js/docs/getting-started/v3-migration.md

 * The dataset option `tension` was removed.
 Use `lineTension`
 * To override the platform class used in a chart instance, pass `platform: PlatformClass` in the config object.
 Note that the class should be passed, not an instance of the class.

+## Time scale

+* `t` is not parsed from object data by default anymore.
+Defaults is `x` or `y`, depending on the orientation.
+The input properties of object data can now be freely specified, see [data structures](../general/data-structures.md) for details.

 ### Animations

 Animation system was completely rewritten in Chart.js v3.
 Each property can now be animated separately.
 Please see [animations](../configuration/animations.md) docs for details.